rajayonin/srs-typst/src/defaults/formatters.typ

   // Build an array of 1fr repeated for each column let columns = () for _ in range(ncols) {
-    columns.push(8em) // 1fr or 8em, for a good fit
+    columns.push(column_size) // 1fr or 8em, for a good fit
   }
   let header-row = contents.at(0)
   let processed-headers = header-row